Photo of University Hall

 Brater was the founding Artistic Director of Polybe + Seats.
 Over the company’s fifteen-year history, they partnered with other Brooklyn cultural organizations including the Brooklyn Navy Yard Center at BLDG 92, the Waterfront Museum and Showboat Barge, and the Old Stone House to create socially engaged work.
 Most recently, Brater directed Sarah Badiyah Sakaan’s THE ART OF HIJAB, KOHL BLACK, AND THE RIGHT WAY TO PRAY, a new play that explores Muslim feminist identity.
 The project was supported by a 2014-16 residency at LaGuardia Performing Arts Center, several Creative Space grants from ART/NY, and a grant from the Brooklyn Arts Council.
 The production was presented at the Bay Ridge Brooklyn Public Library and in a performance residency at the Obie-award winning gallery FiveMyles in partnership with the Arab American Association of New York.

-Recent directing work includes the Turkish American Rep Theatre & Entertainment's WE THE WOMEN at the Tank NYC in 2023, Doc Andersen-Bloomfield’s LITTLE DID I KNOW for Jersey City Theater Center’s 2022 New Play Festival and FLORIDA! by Amanda Sage Comerford for Luna Stage’s NEA-granted Voting Writes project in 2020 and a protest performance as part of a demonstration against mistreatment of incarcerated immigrants at the Essex County Correctional Facility on the steps of the Newark Hall of Records in 2019.
-She was the recipient of a Loving Leadership award from Faith in New Jersey for her advocacy work in 2019.
+Recent directing work includes the Turkish American Rep Theatre & Entertainment's DAUGHTERS OF ANATOLIA at the Tank and as part of the annual Turkish flag raising ceremony in Bowling Green in 2024 and WE THE WOMEN at the Tank NYC in 2023; Doc Andersen-Bloomfield’s LITTLE DID I KNOW for Jersey City Theater Center’s 2022 New Play Festival; FLORIDA! by Amanda Sage Comerford for Luna Stage’s NEA-granted Voting Writes project in 2020; and a protest performance as part of a demonstration against mistreatment of incarcerated immigrants at the Essex County Correctional Facility on the steps of the Newark Hall of Records in 2019.

 Brater’s teaching encourages students to map connections between theater literature, history, and theory and their own stage practice, challenging them to excel both intellectually and creatively and to examine connections between the performative and the political.
-She teaches courses in theater history, theater for social change, and site-specific performance and is excited to be embarking on a teaching/directing collaboration with Jersey City Theater Center and New Jersey Playwrights Lab: https://www.montclair.edu/theatre-and-dance/2022/10/25/the-department-of-theatre-and-dance-announces-new-exciting-new-jersey-strategic-partnership/.
+She teaches courses in theater history, theater for social change, and site-specific performance and was excited to be embark on a teaching/directing collaboration with Jersey City Theater Center and New Jersey Playwrights Lab in 2022-24: https://www.montclair.edu/theatre-and-dance/2022/10/25/the-department-of-theatre-and-dance-announces-new-exciting-new-jersey-strategic-partnership/, culminating in a production of Ravin Patterson's commissioned work DANTE'S RENAISSANCE.
+Brater is currently collaborating with JCTC and the NJPL again to launch the Garden State New Play Festival: Bridging Art and Community: https://njplaylab.org/the-garden-state-new-play-festival-bridging-art-and-community/ with funding from the New Jersey State Council on the Arts.

-She is the program coordinator for the BA and MA in Theatre Studies and the Graduate Certificate in Theatre of Diversity, Inclusion & Social Change.
+Brater is the program coordinator for the BA and MA in Theatre Studies and the Graduate Certificate in Theatre of Diversity, Inclusion & Social Change.
 She served as a 2018-2020 Community Engaged Teaching and Learning Fellow, served on the University Senate from 2018-2021, and is the current vice chair of the Graduate Council.
 She is a leader with the multifaith advocacy organization New Jersey Together, the recipient of a Loving Leadership award from Faith in New Jersey and was recognized as a 2022 NJ 11 hero by Rep. Mikie Sherill for her community organizing work.
+In 2024 she was honored to receive the Outstanding Service Award from Montclair State's Office of Community Engagement & Partnerships.
 Brater holds a Ph.D. and M.Phil from the CUNY Graduate Center and a B.A. from Barnard College.